 Time and history infiltrate her art as can be seen in black & white photos from her series “The Book of Kings,” in which she superimposes line-drawings from historical lithographs illustrating the epic poem the”Shahnama” onto the legs or torsos of anonymous men.
 In one photograph “Divine Rebellion” a pair of legs, shown from the toes to just before the knees, fills the frame.
 Drawn on them are pictures from the “Shahnama” of fighting medieval warriors.
 Red blood gushes from a black-and-white warrior’s torso.
 There is haunted ambiguity in the placement of the legs, which could be taking a step forward or could be dangling in space as if from a hanged body.

 Neshat has won numerous awards, including an international award at the Venice Biennale in 1999 and an award for best director at the 2009 Venice Film Festival.
 In 2016, she was awarded a U.S.A.
 Rockefeller Fellow.
-Neshat’s tattoo photographs can be seen in LACMA’s comprehensive exhibiton of Iranian art, “In the Fields of Empty Days” through September 9.
+Neshat’s tattoo photographs were exhibited the Los Angeles County Museum of Art’s comprehensive exhibiton of Iranian art, “In the Fields of Empty Days.”
+Her series “I Will Greet the Sun Again” will be exhibited at the Broad Museum in October, 2019.